 Agency Role in project Council for Development & Reconstruction (CDR) Monitors activities of construction contractors to ensure delivery as per contracts, which will include mitigation and monitoring measures identified in the ESMP Ministry of Public Works and Transportation (MoPWT) Responsible for operating and maintaining these roads following project completion.
-Ministry of Interior and Municipalities (MoIM) Municipalities involved in the project have a role in collaborating with the contractor to implement environmental management related measures including solid waste management, wastewater management, traffic management, etc. Ministry of the Environment (MoE) Compliance of ESMP with the Lebanese environmental standards and regulations issued by MoE Ministry of Culture (MoC) -Department of Antiquities In case of archaeological chance finds, review and approve project specific "Archaeological Chance Find" procedures which would be used by construction contractors, consulting engineer and archaeological consultants to address actions to be taken if unrecorded archaeological materials are encountered during the course of project implementation Ministry of Energy and Water (MOEW) Ministry of Agriculture (MoA) Coordinate with MOA in case of the need for tree cutting Ministry of Labor (MoL) Ensure labor laws are adhered to Issue work permits for foreign labor
+Ministry of Interior and Municipalities (MoIM) Municipalities involved in the project have a role in collaborating with the contractor to implement environmental management related measures including solid waste management, wastewater management, traffic management, etc. Ministry of the Environment (MoE) Compliance of ESMP with the Lebanese environmental standards and regulations issued by MoE Ministry of Culture (MoC) -Department of Antiquities In case of archaeological chance finds, review and approve project specific "Archaeological Chance Find" procedures which would be used by construction contractors, consulting engineer and archaeological consultants to address actions to be taken if unrecorded archaeological materials are encountered during the course of project implementation Ministry of Energy and Water (MOEW) Coordinate with relevant authorities under the MOEW in case of accidental damage to water and electricity related infrastructure during project implementation.
+Ministry of Agriculture (MoA) Coordinate with MOA in case of the need for tree cutting Ministry of Labor (MoL) Ensure labor laws are adhered to Issue work permits for foreign labor